schoolpost/PiDNG/README.md

 Note: You can use the provided references, but users should generate calibration from their own unqiue sensors as variations likely exist for best results.

 pydng.py - Main python file used for generating the DNG.
-Pass input file string into function, change appropraite tags if desired ( model, make, organization ) Note: DNG files will be outputed in 16-bit with this file.
+Pass input file string into function, change appropraite tags if desired ( model, make, organization )

-pydng10.py - Identical to pydng.py.
-Use for generating 10-bit DNG.
+Output is 10bit DNG file

-Usage Exmaple: pydng10.createDNG('color.jpg')
+Usage Exmaple: pydng.createDNG('color.jpg')

 Raspberry Pi Camera V1 ( OV5647 ) is untested.